mindspore-ai/docs/install/mindspore_gpu_install_source_en.md

 ## System Environment Information Confirmation

 - Confirm that Ubuntu 18.04 is installed with 64-bit operating system.
-- Confirm that [GCC](http://ftp.gnu.org/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz) 7.3.0 is installed.
+- Confirm that [GCC 7.3.0](http://ftp.gnu.org/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz) is installed.
-- Confirm that [gmp](https://gmplib.org/download/gmp/gmp-6.1.2.tar.xz) 6.1.2 or later is installed.
+- Confirm that [gmp 6.1.2](https://gmplib.org/download/gmp/gmp-6.1.2.tar.xz) is installed.
-- Confirm that [Python](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) 3.7.5 is installed.
+- Confirm that [Python 3.7.5](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) is installed.
-- Confirm that [CMake](https://cmake.org/download/) 3.18.3 or later is installed.
+- Confirm that [CMake 3.18.3 or later](https://cmake.org/download/) is installed.
     - After installing, add the path of `cmake` to the environment variable PATH.
-- Confirm that [patch](http://ftp.gnu.org/gnu/patch/) 2.5 or later is installed.
+- Confirm that [patch 2.5 or later](http://ftp.gnu.org/gnu/patch/) is installed.
     - After installing, add the path of `patch` to the environment variable PATH.
-- Confirm that [Autoconf](https://www.gnu.org/software/autoconf) 2.69 or later is installed.
+- Confirm that [Autoconf 2.69 or later](https://www.gnu.org/software/autoconf) is installed.
 (Default versions of these tools built in their systems are supported.)
-- Confirm that [Libtool](https://www.gnu.org/software/libtool) 2.4.6-29.fc30 or later is installed.
+- Confirm that [Libtool 2.4.6-29.fc30 or later](https://www.gnu.org/software/libtool) is installed.
 (Default versions of these tools built in their systems are supported.)
-- Confirm that [Automake](https://www.gnu.org/software/automake) 1.15.1 or later is installed.(Default versions of these tools built in their systems are supported.)
+- Confirm that [Automake 1.15.1 or later](https://www.gnu.org/software/automake) is installed.(Default versions of these tools built in their systems are supported.)
-- Confirm that [cuDNN](https://developer.nvidia.com/rdp/cudnn-archive) 7.6 or later is installed.
+- Confirm that [cuDNN 7.6 or later](https://developer.nvidia.com/rdp/cudnn-archive) is installed.
-- Confirm that [Flex](https://github.com/westes/flex/) 2.5.35 or later is installed.
+- Confirm that [Flex 2.5.35 or later](https://github.com/westes/flex/) is installed.
-- Confirm that [wheel](https://pypi.org/project/wheel/) 0.32.0 or later is installed.
+- Confirm that [wheel 0.32.0 or later](https://pypi.org/project/wheel/) is installed.
-- Confirm that [OpenSSL](https://github.com/openssl/openssl.git) 1.1.1 or later is installed.
+- Confirm that [OpenSSL 1.1.1 or later](https://github.com/openssl/openssl.git) is installed.
     - ensure that [OpenSSL](https://github.com/openssl/openssl) is installed and set system variable `export OPENSSL_ROOT_DIR="OpenSSL installation directory"`.
 - Confirm that [CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base) is installed as default configuration.
     - If CUDA is installed in a non-default path, after installing CUDA, environment variable `PATH`(e.g. `export PATH=/usr/local/cuda-${version}/bin:$PATH`) and `LD_LIBRARY_PATH`(e.g. `export LD_LIBRARY_PATH=/usr/local/cuda-${version}/lib64:$LD_LIBRARY_PATH`) need to be set.
 Please refer to [CUDA installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions) for detailed post installation actions.